openethereum/openethereum.github.io/Secret-Store.md

 ```
 "0xe54804602b1b5675f429f64233c2a9461f4d00d146441c0c7296cddbb7f50e1eef91d88f92585b050aa2feca8e206d8d763d118ce45b9ebcd238893ca85e6092"
 ```
-If error has occured during session, HTTP response code is in errors range and body is the description of the error:
+If error has occurred during session, HTTP response code is in errors range and body is the description of the error:
 ```
 "\"Internal error: session with the same id is already registered\""
 ```